hdoo7/VitalSIA/README.md

 const animationManager = new AnimationManager();
 // Use animationManager to control animations
 ```

-## Adding your own Module
+# Creating your own Module

-# Adding a New Module in EVA-Libre

 ## 1. Update `src/apps/config.js`